Dan Thorpe's Acoustic Guitar Domination

-There isn`t a sweeter sound in the history of the universe than some beautiful fingerpicking songs played well.
-Audiences, no matter how small or large love to hear a simple piece of music played on a lovely sounding acoustic guitar.
+There isn’t a sweeter sound in the history of the universe than some beautiful fingerpicking songs played well.
+Audiences, no matter how small or large, love to hear a simple piece of music played on a lovely-sounding acoustic guitar.

-These songs (or instrumental pieces in case of two of Spanish Romance and Andantino) are in my teaching experience the best to learn if you want to mesmerize and stun your audience while still being relatively simple to play.
+These songs (or instrumental pieces in the case of “Spanish Romance” and “Andantino”) are, in my teaching experience, the best to learn if you want to mesmerise and stun your audience while the songs are still relatively simple to play.

 Fingerpicking for guitar

-Yes, I know, I know, not all of them are easy to learn guitar songs so remember, nothing really is easy with guitar playing, BUT these sound so good they are worth persevering with.
+Yes, I know, I know, not all of them are easy to learn guitar songs, so remember, nothing really is easy with guitar playing, BUT these sound so good they are worth persevering with.

-There aren`t really any easy songs on guitar but this list is as good as it gets especially when you`re looking for good acoustic guitar songs.
+There aren’t really any easy songs on guitar, but this list is as good as it gets, especially when you’re looking for good acoustic guitar songs.

-When you do you learn these you will be irresistible to the opposite sex, a better guitarist for it, and have some of the most beautiful songs and pieces of music in your repertoire to call upon at any time.
+When you do learn these songs, you will be irresistible to your partner, a better guitarist for it, and have some of the most beautiful songs and pieces of music in your repertoire to call upon at any time.
+As a bonus, these pieces of music are some of the most popular to be played at weddings, so once you master them, you may even find work as a live wedding guitarist…

 Learning songs without frustration and fuss – why fingerpicking rules!